airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     processing which are managed outside the function.
-For example, a simple text editor may put the entire contents of the file it is working on in a global variable so it doesn\'t have to be passed to every function that operates on it.[^2] Configuration values are also often stored in global variables.
+For example, a simple text editor may put the entire contents of the file it is working on in a global variable so it doesn\'t have to be passed to every function that operates on it.[^4-2] Configuration values are also often stored in global variables.

 Return address:

-:   The return addressreturn address is an \"invisible\" parameter in
+:   The return address is an \"invisible\" parameter in
     that it isn\'t directly used during the function.
 The return address is a parameter which tells the function where to resume executing after the function is completed.
 This is needed because functions